AmolOnGitHub/CaptchaRecognition/README.md

 ### Models

-There are 5 trained models:
+There are 5 trained models (available on kaggle):
 - `classification_complete`: A fully trained model for Task 1, achieving results as per mentioned in the presentation.
 - `generation_complete_prev-arc_prev-data`: The Attention-based Encoder-Decoder model, trained on the `task2_600` dataset.
 - `generation_complete_prev-arc_new-data`: The Attention-based Encoder-Decoder model, trained on the `task2` dataset.